 As with so many things in the metaphysical world, there is no “one right way” to integrate a spiritual practice into your life.
 There are probably as many ways to create a spiritual practice as there are people on the planet.

 Your goal is to create a practice that is “right” for you.
 Additionally, your “way” will very likely change over time as you change.
 I know mine continues to evolve!

 The goal of any spiritual practice is to create a regular routine of actions that, when taken, help you feel connected to your spiritual self and to God/Source/Spirit.

-What those actions are will differ from person to person.
+Which actions are taken will differ from person to person.
 It is likely that you will know when you have found the right mix of rituals when engaging in them leaves you feeling peaceful, centered, and calm.

 Those who regularly engage in a spiritual practice report many benefits, including:

-- Using their ability to use their “clairs”/intuition to connect with God/Source/Spirit is enhanced.
+- Increased ability to use their “clairs”/intuition to connect with God/Source/Spirit.

-- It increases your vibrational rate, which enhances your ability to protect yourself energetically from lower vibrating energy.
-This can include energy on the Earth plan (e.g., negative people, toxic environments) and energies from the spiritual plane (e.g., dark entities).
+- Increased vibrational rate, which enhances your ability to protect yourself energetically from lower vibrating energy.
+This can include energy on the Earth plane (e.g., negative people, toxic environments) and energies from the spiritual plane (e.g., dark entities).

 How does one create a spiritual practice that is “right” for them?

-- The corner of a room where you keep your angel cards, pendulum, and spiritually-related books.
+- An area within a room where you keep your angel cards, pendulum, spiritually-related books, etc.

 - An entire room that includes a fountain, crystals, and/or pictures.